Protocol789/homeassistant/README.md

     * [Advanced SSH & Web Terminal](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_ssh)

 ### Usage
-In these instalaltion steps, the Addons in prerequistates are used however you can use whatver you are most comfortable with
+In these installation steps, the Addons in prerequistates are used however you can use whatver you are most comfortable with

 1. Jump into a terminal session on the Home Assitant instance and move into the /config directory via `cd config/`
 2. Run the bootstrap script which will download the latest release for you